Q and A

 PEP is for emergency use.
 If you need PEP then PrEP might be a good option for the future.

-Yes, PEP can stop HIV infection.
-It also reduces the risk of HIV.
+Yes, PEP can stop and reduce the risk of HIV.

 Starting as soon as possible gives PEP the best chance to work.
 PEP is most effective if taken within 24 hours.